Dr. Chuquilin of University of Florida College of Medicine has no relevant financial relationships to disclose.)

-The history of limb-girdle muscular dystrophy encompasses the history of primary and secondary muscle diseases as a whole (Bell 1943; Levison 1951; Stevenson 1953; 1955; Walton and Nattrass 1954; Bradley 1979; Jerusalem and Sieb 1992; Shields 1994).
+The history of limb-girdle muscular dystrophy encompasses the history of primary and secondary muscle diseases as a whole (Bell 1943; Levison 1951; Stevenson 1953; Stevenson 1955; Walton and Nattrass 1954; Bradley 1979; Jerusalem and Sieb 1992; Shields 1994).
 The cases categorized under the term "limb-girdle dystrophy" have varied over time and among authors.
 In the older literature, for example, authors tended to lump limb-girdle muscular dystrophy cases with other muscular dystrophies, polymyositis, spinal muscular atrophies, and even poliomyelitis.
 Recognition of a distinct mode of inheritance and distribution of weakness first helped to differentiate some muscular dystrophies from the limb-girdle syndromes.
 Modern techniques of investigation then allowed the recognition and separation of the inflammatory myopathies, other acquired myopathies, and neurogenic disorders into separate entities.
 From the residuum, the cases of congenital myopathies, dystrophinopathies, and mitochondrial and metabolic myopathies have further been culled out based on ultrastructural and biochemical studies.
-Later, molecular genetics drastically altered the field, initially with linkage of multiple families and syndromes to specific chromosomal loci and over the last decade with a rapid succession of identified genes and gene products for many limb-girdle muscular dystrophy subtypes.
-Some authors have questioned the existence of limb-girdle muscular dystrophy as a nosologic entity (Sica and McComas 1971; Gardner-Medwin 1980; Walton and Gardner-Medwin 1988).
-The currently remaining syndromes appear to be a heterogeneous group of disorders with overlapping clinical features but defects in gene products of seemingly disparate function.
-In some cases, these genes share loci or mutations with other neuromuscular and medical disorders.
+Later, molecular genetics drastically altered the field, initially with linkage of multiple families and syndromes to specific chromosomal loci and subsequently with a rapid succession of identified genes and gene products for many limb-girdle muscular dystrophy subtypes.

 Muscular dystrophy was probably known to the ancient Egyptians, as evidenced by wall carvings in pyramids (about 2500 BC).
 Meryon described an entity in some of his patients that appears to be the first reported description of either limb-girdle muscular dystrophy or benign X-linked muscular dystrophy (Meryon 1852).
 Duchenne, best known for his description of the childhood dystrophy that bears his name, mentioned dystrophies with onset in later age and with non-X-linked modes of inheritance.
 In one family reviewed by Nevin, Duchenne described a relatively benign limb-girdle myopathy in a father and son pair, suggesting an autosomal dominant trait; the father's weakness began in his fifth decade (Nevin 1936).
 Clinical descriptions were long ago characterized by the distribution of weakness based on the predominant involvement of the scapulohumeral (Erb 1884), pelvifemoral (Leyden 1876; Mobius 1879), or quadriceps musculature.
 In subsequent classifications, these types of muscular dystrophy have maintained their identity and have been traditionally viewed as subtypes of limb-girdle muscular dystrophy.
 Of note, the terms "muscular dystrophy" and "muscular atrophy" were used interchangeably and without qualification at the time of these early writings.
 It was not until later that Erb introduced the concept of muscular dystrophy as a hereditary degenerative disease of muscle (Erb 1891).

 The lack of uniformity in the descriptions by various authors has repeatedly raised the broader issue of what constitutes a specific disease entity within the muscular dystrophies.
 A workshop headed by Bushby reclassified limb-girdle muscular dystrophy based on mode of inheritance and chromosomal localization (Bushby 1995).
 At the time in 1995, only 1 dominant and 4 recessive loci were identified and only 1 protein product was known (adhalin).
 In later years, many of the limb-girdle dystrophies have been identified at the molecular level and, in turn, have driven new theories of pathogenesis and refined classification systems based on genetic loci, affected genes, or gene products.
-At the time of this writing, there are 26 identified genetically distinct limb-girdle muscular dystrophies, and in 22 of these, specific gene defects are identified.
 An increasing number of neuromuscular, cardiac, and other types of disorders have been linked to limb-girdle muscular dystrophy genes and gene products.
 Additional forms will probably be recognized as diagnosed families and individuals are tested for known mutations and new cases are identified in light of recent advances.